piecioshka/test-history-push-state/README.md

 # test-history-push-state

-> :ledger: Test app create for testing `history.pushState`
+📒 Test app for testing `history.pushState`

 ## How it works?